In Exercises 13–16, (a) find the margin of error for the values o... | Channels for Pearson+

 1

-Step 3: Calculate the standard error of the mean (SE).
-The formula for SE is: , where s is the sample standard deviation and n is the sample size.

-Step 4: Compute the margin of error (ME).
-The formula for ME is: , where t* is the critical t-value and SE is the standard error calculated in the previous step.
+Step 4: Compute the margin of error (E) using the formula E = t* × (s / √n).
+Substitute the values of t*, s = 25.6, and n = 16 into the formula.
+Simplify the expression to find E.

-Step 5: Construct the confidence interval.
-The formula for the confidence interval is: , where x̄ is the sample mean and ME is the margin of error.
-Substitute the values to find the lower and upper bounds of the confidence interval.
+Step 5: Construct the confidence interval for the population mean (μ) using the formula: Confidence Interval = x̄ ± E. Substitute x̄ = 72.1 and the calculated margin of error (E) into the formula to express the confidence interval.

 Verified video answer for a similar problem: